arnelenero/react-entities/README.md

 - Just use functions to implement actions
 - No Context API, just straightforward hook
 - No explicit container (i.e. "store") or providers
+- Easy unit testing of app state and actions
 - Made specifically for React, and built on React Hooks
 - Works up to 5x faster than useContext + useReducer solution
 - It's tiny, only about 1 KB (minified + gzipped)